ayshiff/my-open-source-journey/docs/contributions/consoleme#9008.md

 ### Context

-In order to understand the project you need to be familiar with what IAM is.
+In order to understand the problem that the project addresses, you need to be familiar with what a **Policy** is.

-#### IAM

-Identity and Access Management (IAM) is a service that helps you control access to your AWS ressources.
-You can use IAM to control **_WHO_** can do **_WHAT_** on which **_RESSOURCES_**.
+ConsoleMe has a **Policies view** interface that allows you to list all resources across your synchronized environment from the AWS configuration such as organization's IAM roles and S3 buckets.

-#### IAM Policy
+#### Policy

-You can manage access by creating policies and attaching them to IAM identities (users - group of users - roles) or ressources.
+You can manage access by creating policies and attaching them to **IAM identities** (users - group of users - roles) or **resources**.
-A policy is an object that defines permissions when associated with an identity or a ressource.
+A policy is an object that defines permissions when associated with an identity or a resource.

-Here is an example of a policy that allows the user to perform all actions (`dynamodb:*`) on all the tables of the dynamodb database in the account `123456789012`.
+Here is an example of a policy that allows the user to perform all actions (`dynamodb:*`) on all the tables of the DynamoDB database in the account `123456789012`.

 ```json
 {